 I do not give in to the temptation to teach students a trade.
 I push them into becoming thinkers and creative problem solvers, helping them remain true to their calling as artists with voices and the abilities to tell their stories.Henry Grillo

-- Over forty years as an educator, teaching production and design courses at Cornell University, Carnegie Mellon University, University of Evansville, and University of North Carolina School of the Arts (Design & Production and Filmmaking).
+- Has taught production and design courses at Cornell University, Carnegie Mellon University, University of Evansville and UNCSA

 - Technical, set, lighting and sound design for hundreds of productions in university settings, professional companies, film and television

 - Served as Director of the Graduate Program for the School of Design & Production (UNCSA), overseeing the grown in programs from four disciplines to ten.

 - First UNCSA Administrative Fellow and first Director of Faculty Enrichment Center at UNCSA.